A Simple Guide To Installing Your Farmhouse Sink

 Now that you know what size you need, there are are some other options to consider, such as the number of basins (single or double), what material you want (read descriptions below), the color and whether you want a smooth apron or a design such as fluted.

 Fireclay is extremely durable, much more so than ceramic due to the manufacturing process.
 It is coated with a thick glaze that binds to the clay during the firing process – which occurs at temperatures more than 1800°F, and for a much longer time than ceramic.
 The results are an easy-to-wipe-clean glossy surface and a hard material that is very resistant to chips, cracks, stains, and scratches.
 In fact, most marks on fireclay are from metals rubbing off on the sink, and they’re easily removed with a little elbow grease.
+We recommend using a warm soapy cloth for easy cleanup.

 A copper sink can be a show-stopper centerpiece in the kitchen.
 It has a beautifully rustic look that will constantly evolve with age.
 This is due to its living finish, called the patina.
 The patina is naturally antimicrobial and requires very little maintenance.
 Occasionally it will lighten in spots when exposed to acid, but don’t worry!
 It will naturally darken again over time.

 Copper is also eco-friendly being completely recyclable – and new sinks are often made from recycled materials.
+Copper is also naturally antimicrobial, which kills the majority of harmful bacteria keeping you and your family safe from unwanted germs.

 Stainless steel farmhouse sinks fit in nicely with modern kitchens and stainless appliances.
 They are often more affordable as well and come in many different sizes and configurations.
 If you like the apron-front look, but want a more modern or industrial look, or if you’re just a little too concerned about the other material options, this might be the best option for you.
+The biggest benefit is they are extremely lightweight making them easier to install and are the most affordable option of sinks.
+Also adding high shine to your sink is simple you can even use flour as a cleaning aid.

 If you want more information on different sink materials be sure you check out our 7 Sink material blog here.